Sedation Dentistry – Louisville, KY

 Sedation dentistry doesn’t just benefit those suffering with dental anxiety.
 If you need extensive work done, oral conscious or nitrous oxide sedation can make the process easier and allow you to get more done in one sitting.
 It also helps those with chronic pain problems that make sitting in a dental chair extremely difficult or painful.
 Kids or patients with cognitive concerns that make advanced dental care upsetting or unsafe may also want to consider sedation dentistry.
 Many patients with sensitive teeth, gums, and/or gag reflexes and those who have difficulty numbing with local anesthesia find some form of sedation is necessary to comfortably complete even the least invasive procedures like teeth cleanings.

 Find Out More

 Our dentists offer dental patients in Louisville and surrounding communities like Elizabethtown and New Albany sedation dentistry because Remmers Dental has maintained a commitment to enhancing your oral healthcare experience since 1966.
 This includes providing ways to overcome dental anxiety.
 Patients also take great comfort from our amenities, like blankets and refreshments.
 Dental care is about so much more than teeth.
-It’s about creating an environment that encourages total care, and ensures our patients look forward to visiting our office year after year.
+It’s about creating an environment that encourages total care and ensures that our patients look forward to visiting our dental office year after year.
 Contact us for an appointment, and don’t hesitate to ask us about your sedation dentistry options.